 Radiating arm pain can be severe and is initially managed with oral analgesia combined with physiotherapy and cervical traction.
+NSAIDs are typically used as first-line treatment, with escalation to opioids if the patient’s pain remains uncontrolled.
 Oral corticosteroid therapy may also benefit individual patients.
 Because patients initially have severe pain, a combination of these treatments is suggested at the outset to curtail the nerve irritation.

 Depending on the timing and outcome of these initial treatments, subsequent more invasive treatments may consist of epidural corticosteroids or cervical nerve root block at the suspected level to maintain a positive effect from the oral corticosteroids.

 In most patients (around 75%), the severe arm pain will spontaneously relent by 4 to 6 weeks.
 The pain eventually resolves with conservative measures, but it may take 1 to 2 years to disappear completely.

 There are a variety of surgical approaches for nerve decompression.
 Either anterior cervical discectomy with fusion (ACDF) or posterior nerve decompression procedures are generally selected, based on the patient's symptoms, number of levels of involvement, and specific anatomy from the cervical MRI scan.
 A minimum of 2 to 3 months of conservative therapy is usually required.
 Because significant weakness or neurological change is rarely associated with radiculopathy, the primary decision for considering surgical decompression is the patient's subjective degree of pain and the significance of the discomfort.